How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 Ready to build your Delegation Map and start freeing 10-20 hours every week?

 Start with Day 1 this morning.
-Open a blank document and list every task you did yesterday — every single one.
-That inventory is the foundation that everything else sits on.
-The complete 7-day protocol walks you through the rest.
+Open a blank document and list every task you did yesterday — every single one — so you can see your work clearly.
+That inventory becomes the foundation everything else sits on, and the complete 7‑day protocol walks you through the rest step by step.

 Q: How does the Delegation Map free 10–20 hours weekly for $50K–$70K/month founders?